 minutes after the last car is due.

 Control location plus

-opening & closing times will be designated in the route
+opening & closing times are designated in the route

 book.
 Cars may enter at any time while the control is

-open, and organizers may extend closing time at their
+open, and organizers may extend closing time as

 which are optional but have a small penalty or reward

 overnight halts.
 Location, time and other info will

 appear in the route book.
 Attendance is important as

 this is to account for all teams, disseminate new information,